MicrosoftDocs/dynamics365smb-docs/business-central/ad-hoc-analysis-sales.md

 ---
 title: Ad-hoc analysis of sales data
-description: Business Central contains many features to help you gather, analyze, and share valuable Sales data for business intelligence and decision-making.
+description: Learn how to use the data analysis mode in Business central to analyze sales data.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: bholtorf